7

 5

 • screwing down some luann is fine, a layer of red rosin paper between layers will also avoid squeaks.
 I would put down some adhesive personally, takes out any bounce as well as squeaks.
-Oct 24, 2012 at 23:49
+Commented Oct 24, 2012 at 23:49

 • What about using a cork underlayment instead of luann?
 Since it's engineered, cork won't interfere with the attachment of the wood flooring.
 Plus it'd give a nice sound dampening effect.